taosdata/TDengine/docs/zh/17-operation/01-pkg-install.md

 Reading package lists...
 Done
 Building dependency tree
 Reading state information...
 Done
-The following packages were automatically installed and are no longer required: libevent-core-2.1-7 libevent-pthreads-2.1-7 libopts25 sntp Use 'apt autoremove' to remove them.
 The following packages will be REMOVED: tdengine
 0 upgraded, 0 newly installed, 1 to remove and 18 not upgraded.